RagingRectangle/NestBot/README.md

  - Used for generating minimaps of nest locations.
  - [Install info](https://github.com/123FLO321/SwiftTileserverCache).
  - Create new `nest-bot` template using info from `nest-bot.json`.
+ - Shout out to Malte for the centering/zoom calculations

 ## Config Setup